 Stay informed about the Preble’s mouse project in the North Fork of the Poudre River Watershed!

-The goal of each Species Conservation Team (SCT) is to work toward meeting recovery goals, striving to recommend simple, straightforward conservation tools for restoration on public and private lands for habitat improvement.
+The goal of each Site Conservation Team (SCT) is to work toward meeting recovery goals, striving to recommend simple, straightforward conservation tools for restoration on public and private lands for habitat improvement.

 The first step in the SCT process is to use the best local knowledge and available technical information to identify where within each watershed Preble’s habitat exists and to describe how suitable it is currently for the Preble’s mouse.
 This document is called a Recovery Population Nomination.

 The North Fork Poudre River Site Conservation Team (North Fork SCT) has spent the last two years publicly gathering information and then visited properties to develop the Recovery Population Nomination for the North Fork of the Poudre watershed.
 Our conclusion is that the North Fork of the Poudre watershed is in a good position to help meet recovery goals for the Preble’s mouse.
 This is because of two important factors.
 First, a significant amount of the watershed is comprised of public lands whose mission is focused on wildlife conservation and healthy watersheds and therefore is managed to support healthy habitat.
 Second, a love of this watershed by community members and organizations and the recognition that healthy streams benefit not just nature, but also people and their lives, has led to a culture of conservation.
 Private landowners have either formally conserved private lands or continued management practices that result in healthy habitat for wildlife and agricultural land uses.
 The Recovery Population Nomination is based on the information that is currently available.
 As the North Fork SCT moves into the next phase of developing a Conservation Plan, we hope to learn more about the watershed and improve our assessment of Preble’s mouse habitat.

 Check back on this page, or sign up for updates, to make sure you don’t miss upcoming events!